010001000100000101000001/To-Do-list-v1/README.md

 2. From the source section drop-down menu, select the Master Branch.
 3. Once the master branch has been selected, the page will provide a link to the completed deployment.

-The live link can be found here - https://8000-010001000100-todolistv1-isk7b1yywwm.ws-eu107.gitpod.io/
+The live link can be found here - https://010001000100000101000001.github.io/To-Do-list-v1/
 ## Credits

 ### Content

-- The instructions for implementing local storage were adapted from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+- The instructions for implementing local storage were adapted from [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and tutorials on youtube.

 ### Media